smartclean/smartclean.github.io/docs/vcs_aq.md

 3. Done!
 Your Locations can now sense bad indoor air quality with our solution

-Some of our other solutions which generate Work Orders are:
+Some of our other solutions which generate Alerts are:
 - [Usage Monitoring](/vcs_pc.html)
 - [Spill Detection](/vcs_wd.html)
 - [Bad Feedback Reporting](/vcs_fd.html)